oilstel/elliott/_posts/2019-06-10-four-websites-a-month.md

     }
 </style>

-*Update: I realized soon after posting this that I had to revise rules.
-Instead of makes 4 independent websites per month, I will be publishing 4 projects a month.
-These could be posts on this very blog or a series of photographs taken in the park.*
+*Update: I realized soon after posting this that I had to revise the rules.
+Instead of makes 4 websites per month, I will be publishing 4 projects per month.
+A "project" could just a some writing on this very blog or a series of photographs taken in a park.*

 ---